A list of illustrated talks, guided visits and activities offered by Surrey History Centre

 This illustrated talk explores the wide range of sources held by Surrey History Centre that can be used to study the history of Surrey's gardens – ordnance survey maps, tithe and enclosure maps, charity records, deeds, estate plans, sale particulars, family papers, photograph albums, business and society records, watercolours and engravings can all be used to uncover the history of garden design, planting and the skills of Surrey's gardeners over some seven centuries.

-James Henry Pullen (1835-1916) and the Royal Earlswood Asylum for Idiots, Redhill
+James Henry Pullen (1835 to 1916) and the Royal Earlswood Asylum for Idiots, Redhill

 Dr Andrew Reed's pioneering 'Asylum for Idiots' was founded in Highgate in 1847 and moved to its permanent home, the Royal Earlswood Asylum Redhill, in 1855.
 The charity aimed 'to take the Idiot and Imbecile under its care, [and] by skilful and earnest application of the best means in his education, to prepare him, as far as possible, for the duties and enjoyments of life'.
 James Henry Pullen, very deaf and unable to communicate easily, was admitted in 1850.
 He became known as an 'idiot savant' for his extraordinary skills as an artist, craftsman and modelmaker.
 This talk uses the surviving archives of Earlswood Asylum to explore its early history and the life and work of its most famous patient.